 Golden View Classical Academy’s mission joins instruction in the principles of moral character and civic virtue with a rigorous academic program.
 Virtue requires both a trained mind and a generous heart, and as such unites our ability to think and reason with our passions, desires, and feelings.

-Courage is the disposition, habit, and choice of confronting fear and pain.
+Courage is the disposition, habit, and choice of confronting fear, pain, or evil.
 Students display courage when they persevere on hard assignments, offer a comment even when they are not fully confident in themselves, or ask a question when they think it might make them look silly.
+It is also a virtue of enterprise, drive, grit, determination, tenacity, and productivity.
 Courage is the most necessary and least leisurely of the virtues.
-Without it, classical education is simply too difficult.

 Justice is the disposition, habit, and choice of obeying rules, respecting authority, and treating others fairly.
 Students show their justice when they respect school and class rules in the absence of a teacher, show consideration towards others in the hallway, and refrain from allowing their interest to dictate rules for others.

 Another key aspect of justice is giving honor where honor is due.
 One of the beautiful things inherent in a classical education is that by reading about heroes, in great books and through history, our estimation of man’s worth increases.
 That means that we can honor excellence rather than shy away from it, seek to emulate greatness rather than envy, deride, dismantle it.
 When students read about the great exploits of Aeneas of Camilla, or learn about the statesmanship of Queen Elizabeth or Winston Churchill, their estimation of what human beings can do increases.
 They learn to see greatness and to appreciate it.
 All too often this aspect of justice is overlooked or forgotten.